 Prizes and Awards Ceremony

-Winners receive a cash prize and a plaque.
+Winners receive a plaque.
 A luncheon is held in their honor during the spring term.

 Writing Center Hours